SarvarKh/ofn-wiki/Angular-and-OFN.md

 ## Technical exposition

 ### Angular Foundation
 We're making heavy use of [Angular Foundation (AF)](http://madmimi.github.io/angular-foundation/).
-This provides us with various helpful directives and tools to build.
+This provides us with various directives and tools to use Foundation components.

 Currently [we're using a fork](github.com/willrjmarshall/angular-foundation) with some minor modifications. _These changes are slated for removal_; we'll be reverting to vanilla AF ASAP [once the badly-written tabs](https://github.com/openfoodfoundation/openfoodnetwork/blob/master/app/views/shopping_shared/_tabs.html.haml) are replaced with something more idiomatic